theodi/collaborative-data-patterns-catalogue/jekyll/_templates/README.md

 ## Disabling component output

-The following default to true, and only need setting explicitly if you want to set them as false
+The following default to false, and only need setting explicitly if you want to set them as true

 ```
-# show_toc: false # Show / hide the table of contents
-# show_nav: false # Show / hide the section nav in the hero
-# show_intro_sentence: false # Show / hide the intro sentence
+# show_intro_sentence: true # Show / hide the intro sentence
 ```

 ## Inline callouts

 To make a callout box within the Markdown text of a page do the following:

 ```